etcaterva/eas-backend/README.md

 - `EAS_AWS_KEY_SECRET`: Send emails (Get from AWS portal).
 - `EAS_LAMADAVA_APIK`: Instagram (Get from hikerapi console).
 - `EAS_LAMATOK_APIK`: TikTok (Get from hikerapi console).
+- `EAS_PAYPAL_SECRET`: Sandbox KEY for paypal payments.

+All keys are in lastpass.

 #### Working on the swagger file